Quantum Portfolio Optimization: An Extensive Benchmark: Methods

 \paragraph{QAOA.} The quantum approximate optimization algorithm is a quantum-classical hybrid algorithm, originally proposed by Farhi et al.~\cite{farhi_quantum_2014}.
 Like quantum annealing, QAOA is conceptually based on the adiabatic theorem of quantum mechanics~\cite{messiah_quantum_1961}.
 However, in contrast to quantum annealing, QAOA is designed for gate-based, universal quantum computers.
 QAOA depends on real-valued parameters $\gamma=(\gamma_1,...,\gamma_p)$ and $\beta=(\beta_1,...,\beta_p)$.
 The hyper-parameter $p\in\mathbb{N}$ controls the complexity of the algorithm.
 QAOA starts with the uniform superposition quantum state $\ket{+}^n$ and evolves it according to

 Here $H_{C}$ is the so-called \emph{problem Hamiltonian}, defined by

 where $C(x)$ is the QUBO cost function. $H_{M}$ is called the \emph{mixing Hamiltonian} and is defined by

 where $X_{i}$ is the Pauli $X$ gate acting on the $i$-th qubit.
 For given parameters $\beta$ and $\gamma$, solutions to the QUBO problem are sampled from the quantum circuit implementing~\eqref{QAOA equation}.
 In this work, we employ three different methods to compute the parameters $\beta$ and $\gamma$.
 First, for $p=1$, we perform a grid search by analytically calculating the expectation value of the resulting QAOA circuit via the formula developed in~\cite{ozaeta_expectation_2022}.
-We choose the parameter values that result in the minimum expectation.
+We choose the parameter values that result in the minimum expectation value.
 Second, we use the linear ramp QAOA (LR-QAOA) protocol introduced in~\cite{montanez-barrera_towards_2024}.
 Accordingly, we set $\beta_i = (1-\frac{i}{p})\Delta_{\beta}$ and $\gamma_i = (\frac{i+1}{p})\Delta_{\gamma}$ for $i\in\{1,\dots,p\}$.
 In our experiments, we choose $\Delta_{\beta} = 0.3$ and $\Delta_{\gamma}=0.6$ as proposed in~\cite{montanez-barrera_towards_2024}.
 Finally, we optimize the parameters with the local optimizer COBYLA~\cite{noauthor_minimizemethodcobyla_nodate} using a noiseless quantum simulator~\cite{noauthor_aersimulator_nodate}.
 Here, we initialize the parameters with the LR-QAOA-formula.

-After selecting parameters, we execute QAOA on the gate-based quantum computer \emph{ibm\_strasbourg}~\cite{noauthor_ibm_nodate} and on an ideal quantum simulator~\cite{noauthor_aersimulator_nodate}.
+After selecting parameters, we execute QAOA on the gate-based quantum computer \emph{ibm\_strasbourg} based on a 127 qubit \emph{Eagle} processor~\cite{ibm_future_2024} and on an ideal quantum simulator~\cite{noauthor_aersimulator_nodate}.
 Exponentially increasing memory requirements limit the classical simulation of QAOA to roughly 30 variables.
-Finally, we note that our method of calculating parameters has no optimality guarantee and that better QAOA parameters might exist.
+We note that our method of calculating parameters has no optimality guarantee and that better QAOA parameters might exist.
+Finally, we remark that like for quantum annealing, we decided against more advanced concepts like warm-starts~\cite{Egger_2021} or constraint-preserving mixers~\cite{Scursulim_2026} since we aim at testing the existing quantum architecture without method finetuning.